2011 Marrakesh bombing

 The 2011 Marrakesh bombing was a domestic terrorist bombing of the Argana Cafe in Jemaa el-Fnaa, Marrakesh, Morocco, on April 28, 2011.
 A lone terrorist, Adil El-Atmani, planted two homemade pressure cooker bombs hidden inside of a backpack at the cafe and detonated them at 11:50 a.m., killing 17 and injuring 25.
 Many of the dead were tourists, including a group of French students.

 El-Atmani, a 25 year-old shoe salesman, pledged allegiance to Al-Qaeda in the Islamic Maghreb, who denied involvement in the attack.
 He was arrested six days later after a SIM card registered under his name was found in what remained of the bomb.
 During questioning, he said that he learned bomb-making on the Internet.
 A letter to the French government found on his laptop ordered the withdrawal of French troops in the Middle East, threatening to "attack targets in the heart of France" if his order was not fulfilled within the twenty days following the attack.

 Adil El-Atmani was sentenced to death for the attack by an anti-terrorism court in Salé.
 He is awaiting execution at Moul El Bergui central prison in Safi.
 He was put in solitary confinement in 2017 after attempting to kill his cellmate.

 Casualties

-17 people were killed, of which fourteen died on the site, while three more succumbed to their injuries the next day.
-25 people were injured, four seriously, including Russian computer hacker Roman Seleznev, a portion of whose skull was blown off.
+Seventeen people were killed, of which fourteen died on the site, while three more succumbed to their injuries the next day.
+Twenty-five people were injured, four seriously, including Russian computer hacker Roman Seleznev, a portion of whose skull was blown off.

-The casualties were eight French nationals, including a girl of 10 years, originally from northern France, an Israeli-Canadian woman and her Moroccan husband, another Moroccan citizen, a Briton (Peter Moss, 59, from London who was a former writer for the newspaper The Jewish Chronicle), a Dutchman, a Swiss and a Portuguese.
-The Swiss and the Portuguese were the companions of two Ticino natives injured in the same attack.
+The casualties were eight French nationals, including a ten-year-old girl, an Israeli-Canadian woman and her Moroccan husband, another Moroccan citizen, a British man, a Dutchman, two Swiss citizens, a Portuguese and a Canadian.

-Among the injured, 14 were hospitalised and four were repatriated to their country the next day (two Swiss and two Russians), while others left the hospital after receiving the necessary care.
-One of the Swiss later died while in hospital in Zurich.
+Among the injured, fourteen were hospitalised and four were repatriated to their country the next day, while others left the hospital after receiving the necessary care.